ifexxx-dat/Brazillian-E-Commerce-End-To-End-SQL-Data-Analytics-and-Engineering/README.md

 * Database: MySQL Workbench 8.0
 * Language: SQL (Intermediate to Advanced)
 * Techniques: CTEs, Window Functions, Data Ingestion, Relational Schema Design, Data Cleaning.

-Challenges & "Building in Public" (The Hurdles)
+Challenges & Building in Public (The Hurdles)
 Every project has its Plan A that fails.
 Here is how I navigated mine:

 1. The Import Wizard Bottleneck
 * The Issue: Initially, I used the MySQL Table Data Import Wizard.
 For 100k+ rows, the wizard was incredibly slow, causing frequent timeouts and freezing my system.
 * The Solution: I pivoted to a programmatic approach using LOAD DATA LOCAL INFILE.
 This allowed me to bulk-load data in seconds rather than hours.

 2. The Security & Permission Rabbit Hole
 * The Error: I encountered Error 2068 and Error 3948 (Loading local data is disabled).
 * The Fix: I had to modify the global variables (SET GLOBAL local_infile = 1;) and configure the Advanced Connection Settings in MySQL Workbench (OPT_LOCAL_INFILE=1).
-This taught me how to handle server-side security protocols—a vital skill for any Database Administrator.
+This taught me how to handle security protocols a vital skill for any Database Administrator.

 3. Rusty to Ready
-* The Reflection: Having spent time with other data tools, I initially felt "syntax rust" with SQL.
+* The Reflection: Having spent time with other data tools, I initially felt syntax rust with SQL.
 However, by building this in public and tackling real-world errors, the logic of JOINS, CTEs, and Window Functions returned quickly.
 I am committed to mastering SQL one project at a time.

 Database Schema